Sunday, June 8, 2025

 Being a servant (part II)

-So, today I showed up at her house again.
+Today I showed up at her house again.
 I knew her husband went back to work today.
 I told her it wasn’t my fault (about me being there), and I told her about the blog I read stating to be there.
 She also said she probably wouldn’t have called.

-This time I had a bucket of cleaning materials with me, and I wanted to clean her bathrooms and kitchen, then dust, and Swiffer.
+This time I had a bucket of cleaning materials, and I wanted to clean her bathrooms and kitchen, then dust, and Swiffer.
 I talked with her a little while I was cleaning the kitchen.
 I moved the coffee pot and found two things behind it.
 One of the things I found was a tithing envelope that had her son’s name on it with a dollar amount written on it.
 I showed it to her in case she did not know it was there.
-She said it was in his pocket (when he died) and she was going to take it to the church.
-I think that is really neat!
+She said it was in his pocket, when he died, and she was going to take it to the church.
+I think that is really neat.

 I was able to finish cleaning their house and was glad I could minister to them in this way.
 I also found out the middle and high school students at our church brought in pantry items for the family.
 She had a large plastic shelving unit filled with all kinds of food.
 What a great idea.